 Governing bodies and proprietors should ensure an appropriate senior member of staff, from the school or college leadership team, is appointed to the role of designated safeguarding lead.
-The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety).
+The designated safeguarding lead should take lead responsibility for safeguarding and child protection (including online safety and understanding the filtering and monitoring systems and processes in place).
 This should be explicit in the role holder's job description.